marco-looy/pega-dx-mcp/README.md

 ## 🛠️ Available Tools

-The Pega DX MCP Server provides **61 comprehensive tools** organized into 11 functional categories.
+The Pega DX MCP Server provides **60+ comprehensive tools** organized into **10+ functional categories**.
 Each category can be enabled or disabled via environment variables for granular control.

 ### 🔧 Tool Configuration